VolkovLabs/volkovlabs.io/blog/2021-12-10-panel-template/index.md

 keywords: [Template, Panel, Grafana, Visualization]
 ---

-# We created our own panel plugin template for Grafana
+# Our own panel plugin template for Grafana

 Grafana has excellent tutorials on building panel plugins, but we found ourselves repeating the same steps when creating custom plugins for our customers.